flaute/bootstrap-colorselector/README.md

 A colorselector for Twitter Bootstrap which lets you select a color from a predefined set of colors.

 In contrast to many other colorpickers found on Github this one is reduced to a predefined set of colors.
-This is why it is called colorselector.
+This is why it is called "colorselector" rather than "colorpicker".

 Inspired (and partly forked) by: https://github.com/tkrotoff/jquery-simplecolorpicker